No. 311 (Czechoslovak) Squadron RAF

 No. 311 (Czechoslovak) Squadron RAF was a Czechoslovak-manned bomber squadron of the Royal Air Force in the Second World War.
 It was the RAF's only Czechoslovak-manned medium and heavy bomber squadron.
-It suffered the heaviest losses of any Czechoslovak formation in the RAF.
+It suffered the worst losses of any Czechoslovak formation in the RAF.
 In the Second World War 511 Czechoslovaks serving in Allied air forces were killed.
-Of these 273 (53%) died while serving with 311 Squadron.
+Of these 273 (53 per cent) died while serving with 311 Squadron.

 After the end of the war, 311 Squadron was disbanded as an RAF unit and became the 6 letecká divize ("6th Air Division") of the reformed Czechoslovak Air Force.